-As many musicians have been involved with The Sheep Fiends over several decades, there is a wide variety of genres always being explored, though I notice an increasing gravitation towards a more progressive rock sound.
+As many musicians have been involved with The Sheep Fiends over several decades, there are always a wide variety of genres being explored, though I notice increasing gravitation towards more progressive rock sounds.
 The The Sheep Fiends Fiends explore a wide range of emotion, both light and dark.
 Music being the cathartic expressions reflecting immediate dreams, joys,